GEVENOIS/aion_interchain/documentation/aion_token_bridge.md

 After this step, the user need only observe transactions passing through the bridge and on the Aion network (for both of which we will provide front-ends) to verify that the tokens have been properly allocated.
 Experienced users will opt to interact with the blockchain directly by syncing up a Aion node.

+## Interacting with the Bridge through Front-end

+To facilitate the process of transferring AION ERC20 Tokens to AION, we may provide integration with existing services or implement a dedicated GUI frontend to smoothly manage the process.
+More details will be released as the project progresses into production.

 # Resources

 [1] https://github.com/aionnetwork/aion/wiki/Command-Line-Interface